 Art 340, Series Project:

-The second half of the course will be spent developing a small body of work.
+We will continue with the original plan for this course with slight variations.
+As originally planned, the remainder of the semester will be spent developing a small body of work.
 You will complete three painting projects, all related through concept and approach.

-Series Proposal: Your series proposal should be approximately 1200 words and include the following:
+Your series proposal should be approximately 600 words and include the following:

 -Explain the concept you will investigate through painting.
 What is your theme?
 How are you exploring it with depth and unique vision?

--How, formally, will you explore your theme?
+-How, formally, will you explore this theme?
 What is the scale of your paintings?
-Why did you choose that scale?
 What surface will you paint on?
-Why did you choose it?
 Describe the palette you plan to use.
+Will you use an other materials (for example, markers, pencils, computer)?

 –Name two contemporary artists who will serve as inspiration for your project.
-Describe their work and identify has drawn you to the work.
+Describe their work and identify what has drawn you to the work.
 At least one of these artists should be a painter.
 Art 21 is a good resource for contemporary artists.
-More details about this section of the proposal will be presented in class.